agentOrange002/wp4/content/about/index.md

 skills:
   - JavaScript (ES6+)
   - HTML & (S)CSS
-  - React
+  - ReactJs
   - Redux
   - Spring Boot
   - MySQL
   - Jasper Reports
 ---

 Hello!
-I'm Jimboy, a java programmer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern backends.
+I'm Jimboy, a Freelance Software Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
+I develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern backends.

 I acquired some skills in my previous jobs.
 Where I work on a wide variety of interesting and meaningful projects on a daily basis.